ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 These instructions show how to delete files by moving them to your personal Trash folder, _without_ deleting them permanently.
 This gives you a second chance if you happen to delete files by mistake.
-There are tool for recovering files from the Trash folder.  _Your Trash folder will only be wiped when you explicitly say so_.
+There are tools for recovering files from the Trash folder.  _Your Trash folder will only be wiped when you explicitly say so_.
 A good strategy is to empty the trash folder later - days or weeks - that will give you a chance to see what files are missing.

-Key to working with with the Trash folder, is the `trash-cli` toolbox available via:
+Key to working with the Trash folder, is the `trash-cli` toolbox available via:

 ```sh